kuku9-net/teiho/content/_index.en.md

 If we think of building the next order in the image of a social network, it would be to form a **this side** that is disconnected from the **that side** that supports the existing structure.

+Today's society is structured with a **center** optimized for economic rationality and a **periphery** that deviates from that rationality.
+Some people who question the rationality of the center and aspire to independent activities are placed on the periphery and live in pieces.

+The network of solidarity among those on the periphery is "this side".
-The "that side" is highly structure-dependent, made up of people who seek comfort in their subservience to the power, and who are unable to move away from it.
+Those who will remain on "that side" will be those who are strongly dependent on the structure, seeking comfort in subservience to the giant, and unable to leave it.
-Polished by intense competition, modern society has fallen into a ludicrous rationality.
-People buy things they don't know they really want, work at meaningless jobs, follow unjustified authority, and live without considering what they are sacrificing.
-That is the "that side".

-There are those who have doubts about such people and wish to pursue their own independent activities.
-The network of such people is "this side".
-It is not obvious what the ideal society is.
-However, it is not difficult to make it better than the "that side".
+The social order on this side of the world is yet to be created.
+It is not obvious what the ideal society will be.
+But it is not difficult to make it better than "that side".

 {{< center chasm.webp fit >}}